skx/cpmulator/README.md

 </details>

-Traditionally pressing `Ctrl-C` would reload the CCP, via a soft boot.
-I think that combination is likely to be entered by accident, so in `cpmulator` pressing Ctrl-C _twice_ will reboot the CCP.

-> I've added a binary `samples/ctrlc.com` which lets you change this at runtime, via an internal [BIOS extension](EXTENSIONS.md).
-Run `ctrlc 0` to disable the Ctrl-C behaviour, or `ctrlc N` to require N consecutive Ctrl-C keystrokes to trigger the restart-behaviour.
-Neat.

 There are currently a pair of CCP implementations included within the emulator, and they can be selected via the `-ccp` command-line flag:

 * "ccp"